Robotics > KUKA Robotics integration

 - ANSI/RIA R15.06 (North American industrial robot safety)

-Documentation and audit trails help demonstrate compliance during safety assessments.
+Audit trails help demonstrate compliance during safety assessments.

-- API access and authentication mechanisms
+- API access and authentication

 - Network connectivity and bandwidth